hythm7/Pakku/README.md

 Most of `Pakku` commands and options can be written in shorter form, for example:
 <pre>
-add       → a     verbose → v     nopretty → np     silent → «S 0»
+add    → a  upgrade  → u  yolo     → y  nopretty → np  silent → «S 0»
-remove    → r     pretty  → p     nodeps   → nd     trace  → «T 1»
+remove → r  download → d  exclude  → x  nodeps   → nd  debug  → «D 1»
-list      → l     only    → o     noforce  → nf     debug  → «D 2»
+list   → l  help     → h  deps     → d  noforce  → nf  now    → «N 2»
-search    → s     deps    → d     notest   → nt     info   → «I 3»
+search → s  verbose  → v  force    → f  notest   → nt  info   → «I 3»
-build     → b     force   → f     nobuild  → nb     warn   → «W 4»
+build  → b  pretty   → p  details  → d  nobuild  → nb  warn   → «W 4»
-test      → t     details → d     nocache  → nc     error  → «E 5»
+test   → t  only     → o  norecman → nr nocache  → nc  error  → «E 5»
-checkout  → c     yolo    → y     norecman → nr     fatal  → «F 6»
-help      → h     exclude → x

 </pre>

 Did I mention that the below are `Pakku` commands as well?
 <pre>
 <b>pakku 𝛒 ↓ 🔗 🔨 MyModule</b>
-<b>pakku 👓 🦋 ↑   MyModule</b>
+<b>pakku 👓 🧚 ↑   MyModule</b>
 <b>pakku 🌎        MyModule</b>
 <b>pakku ↪</b>
 <b>pakku ❓</b>
 </pre>

-CONFIGURATION
+Configuration
 =============
+* All options can be set in command line or in config file <b>pakku.cnf</b>.
+Config file will be loaded from command line if specified, or from home directory `｢$*HOME/.pakku/pakku.cnf｣`, if doesn't exist `Pakku` will use default config file from `%?RESOURCES`.
-* All options can be set in command line or in the config file <b>pakku.cnf</b> ｢`~/.pakku/pakku.cnf`｣.
-The only needed config is `<recman>` source, otherwise you will be able to install local distributions only.
+The only needed config is the recommendation manager `<recman>`, otherwise `Pakku` will be able to install local distributions only.

-* In case your terminal font does not support emojis, you can replace them by changing `prefix` values in the `< log >` section of your config file (usually `~/.pakku/pakku.cnf`):
+* In case your terminal font does not support emojis, you can replace them by changing `prefix` values in the `< log >` section of your config file `~/.pakku/pakku.cnf`:
 ```
 < log >
-  trace prefix TRACE:
   debug prefix DEBUG:
 ```